 Miko analyses our traces with passion and surprise, walking through these lively ruins of the early 21st century.
 She mercilessly scrutinises our contemporary way of thinking and acting, and closely observes us like the bizarre creatures we will seem to be for future generations.
 A lot of information has been lost, so Miko’s interpretations have to be quite creative from time to time.

 Kyoko Scholiers is an artist, theatre maker and actress.
 Her recent theatre work is deals with human fragility, resilience and the influence of time on humans.
 For Zone X, Scholiers did meticulous research, talking to sociologists and scientists who study the future.
 Bjorn Eriksson composed the soundscape for her play.

-This performance is available in Dutch, French and English
+This performance is also available in Dutch.

 concept, text and direction Kyoko Scholiers music Bjorn Erikssonplay Daisy Ip, Taka Shamoto et al voice Nathalie Delcroix costumes Marie Dries dramaturgy Tom Hannes and Maya Van Leemput technical design Jeroen Vandesande poster image Mario Debaene co-production KAAP, IN SITU/C-takt, NEXT Arts Festival, Het Laatste Bedrijf with support of the Flemish Government, the city of Antwerp, Corso and the Belgian Tax Shelter thanks to Universiteit Antwerpen, Stedelijk Lyceum Cadix, De Kunsthumaniora and OKAN